 Students in the College may choose either of two tracks.

 I. Medieval Studies

-Majors are required to take one foundation course: The Age of Dante (MVST-201), Medieval Manuscript Cultures (MVST-203), HIST 230 (Middle Ages to the Millennium), HIST 231 (Middle Ages, Millennium to the Black Death), MVST 232/HIST 232 (History and Legend in Medieval Britain) or any other such course designated as “foundation” (note the asterisk) by the end of their junior year.
+Majors are required to take one foundation course: The Age of Dante (MVST-201), Medieval Manuscript Cultures (MVST-203), HIST 230 (Middle Ages to the Millennium), HIST 231 (Middle Ages, Millennium to the Black Death), MVST 232/HIST 232 (History and Legend in Medieval Britain), THEO 240 (Judaism under Crescent and Cross), or any other such course designated as “foundation” (note the asterisk) by the end of their junior year.
 In their senior year, they will take a two-semester Senior Seminar that will introduce more advanced methodologies of doing research in Medieval Studies and result in a required Senior Thesis (MVST-348 and 349).
 In addition, each student must complete seven other electives drawn from disciplines related to the program for a total of ten courses.
 These courses should be planned in consultation with the director of Medieval Studies.

 II.
 Honors in Medieval Studies

 For the Honors track, students must complete the requirements for the major (see above).
 In addition, they must also achieve competence in Medieval Latin, normally demonstrated by completing or testing out of Classics (CLSL) 001 and 101, and by taking a one-semester course in Medieval Latin texts (Classics 109), or the equivalent in another appropriate language for medieval research (Greek, classical Arabic, biblical Hebrew, classical Chinese, classical Japanese, Old Norse, Old Church Slavonic, Middle Persian, Sanskrit, etc.).
 Finally, their Senior Thesis Project must earn an A- or better.